 C. Professional Development: Marshall University Graduate Student Presentation at the American Academy of Forensic Sciences Annual Meeting or MAAFS Regional Meeting

-Graph C: This graph provides student attendance and presentations at national or regional professional meetings per year which consisted of the American Academy of Forensic Sciences Annual Meeting (http://www.aafs.org/) in Washington, DC (2008), Denver, CO (2009), Seattle, WA (2010), Chicago, IL (2011), and Atlanta, GA (2012).
+Graph C: This graph provides student attendance and presentations at national or regional professional meetings per year which consisted of the American Academy of Forensic Sciences Annual Meeting (http://www.aafs.org/) in Washington, DC (2008), Denver, CO (2009), Seattle, WA (2010), Chicago, IL (2011), Atlanta, GA (2012), and Washington, DC (2013).
 “Percent Attending” (Red Square) is based on the number of 1st- and 2nd- year students attending divided by the total number of students enrolled in the program for that year x 100.
 “Percent Presenting” (Green Triangle) is based on the number of students who were selected to present a poster or oral presentation at the meeting compared to the total number of 2nd-years students* in the Program.

 *Only 2nd-year students have completed research projects to be eligible for national meeting presentation.